 When home health care is no longer feasible due to the cost or the medical condition of an elderly person, then a skilled nursing facility may be the next best option for optimal senior care services.

 But we understand that making this decision is difficult and usually done as a last resort.
-There are emotional issues to review as well as what Medicare and/or Medicaid will pay for.
+There are emotional issues to review in such cases, as well as what Medicare and/or Medicaid funding will pay for.

 Know that while Medicare covers most home health care services for those who qualify, it does not cover everything.
 Click here to read more about what Medicare covers.